 - Multiply the volume by the density (in the same units)

-- (optional) Estimate the amount of readymix concrete you would need
+- (optional) Estimate the quantity of readymix concrete you would need

 The final step can be done for a custom mix by calculating the required amounts of gravel, cement and other materials based on the chosen proportions (percentages).
 Scroll down for more on concrete density and redymix versus custom mix concrete.